daattali/beautiful-jekyll/_posts/2020-08-29-how-to-beat-procrastination.md

 And.
 That's it!
 I’ve been using it now for a few weeks and I can say for sure, it’s having an impact on my focus and productivity.
 I used to look at, even a SMALL to do list and just get lost in thought or scrolling on Facebook because I couldn’t decide which to do first.
 Now, I just take a minute in the morning to label them from A-E. Problem solved!

 _And if you are majorly struggling in this area, the book_ [_Eat That Frog!_](https://amzn.to/3gVpdaF) _is soooo helpful, as I mentioned.
 The author has researched for years so he knows what he’s talking about and has 1.5 million copies sold of his book.
-If you’d like a quick recap of all of the ways he suggests beating procrastination, send me at email at_ [_simplehomemom@gmail.com_](mailto:eastcoastkellyb@gmail.com) _and I’d be happy to send you that recap._
+If you’d like a quick recap of all of the ways he suggests beating procrastination, you can find that_ [_HERE_](https://mailchi.mp/a51dd23c7640/eat-that-frog-recap)_._